jkatofsky/indigenous-interveners-NLP/README.md

 ### A note on false negative vs false positives

 I set the Levenshtein ratio threshold for a "match" to the (admittedly pretty arbitirary) value of 0.5.
 From inspecting the results, this seems to give a lot of false positives (i.e., matched references in the decision that in reality are not the same reference).
 But this is the cost of having very few false negatives (i.e., reference matches that the we just miss).
-Given that we're mainly looking to accurately indentify factum references that *do not* appear in the decision, I opted to minimize the false negatives.
+Given that you're  mainly looking to accurately indentify factum references that *do not* appear in the decision, I opted to minimize the false negatives.

-TLDR: the list of factum references that have no match will be very accurate, but it will likely not be exhaustive.
+So the takeaway is: the list of factum references that have no match will be very *accurate*, but it will likely *not be exhaustive*.
+So you should be able to assume that everything listed there is really missing from the decision, but I would caution against treating the *number* of references in the list as a definitive fact.
+There are likely some references missing from the list, as a result of false positives.

 The data science nerd in me would complain if I didn't mention that technically, this means that this method has [high recall as opposed to high precision](https://en.wikipedia.org/wiki/Precision_and_recall).